What to Know About Moving Quotes

 Should I move myself or hire movers?

-If you have the time, ability and patience, a DIY move could save you quite a bit of money.
+If you have the time, ability and patience, a do-it-yourself (DIY) move could save you money, particularly with local moves.
 Hiring movers can save you a ton of time and work, though, and a good moving company can eliminate some of the stresses of moving.